tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 The following instructions show how to run the Database Service along with the Location Service and the Authentication and Authorization Service:

+@@@note
+For running the Database Service using `csw-services`, the PGDATA environment variable must be set to the Postgres data directory where Postgres is installed e.g. for mac: “/usr/local/var/postgres”.
+@@@

 ```bash
 cs install csw-services:v4.0.0-M1